 can be used right away.
 The dirty victim is then written back

 to swap space.
 After that, the now clean victim becomes part of

 the pool.
 (Note that it will still contain its original content,

 Another optimization is for the OS to keep the pool of free

-thereby avoids loading that page from disk (this is sometimes
+the page from disk (this is sometimes called

 "reclaim from free.")